ARJUNREDDYR2001/AIAnalystforStartupEvaluation/README.md

-# Fireside AI
+# VentureLens AI

-Fireside AI is a Next.js application that provides AI-powered due diligence tools for venture capitalists.
+VentureLens AI is a Next.js application that provides AI-powered due diligence tools for venture capitalists.
 It helps investors analyze startups by assessing founder backgrounds, detecting discrepancies in documents, benchmarking companies against their peers, and synthesizing all data into a final investment memo.

 ## Features